ross-alexander/dq/scribing/liminal_court/liminal_court_items.md

 | TMR: 12     | NA: Metallic body reduces damage by 10  |
 +-------------+-----------------------------------------+

-It
- ~ automatically Resists any fire or cold damage
+ * automatically Resists any fire or cold damage
- ~ reduces physical, fire and cold damage by 10
+ * reduces physical, fire and cold damage by 10
- ~ cannot be Stunned or Feared
+ * cannot be Stunned or Feared
- ~ has a Defence of 42 on the ground, 62 in the air
+ * has a Defence of 42 on the ground, 62 in the air
- ~ doubles range penalties
+ * doubles range penalties
- ~ is treated as a creature of the element that animates it
+ * is treated as a creature of the element that animates it

 The wasp may be directed to attack a target by the Animator if they are able to maintain communication with it.
 This does not require a